John C. Mandanici: Political career and mayoralty

 Mandanici entered citywide politics for the first time in 1969, when he became Bridgeport city clerk.

 In 1975, Mandanici was elected mayor with 63 percent of the vote, defeating Republican Richard S. Scalo.
+He succeeded interim mayor William Seres, who had replaced former mayor Nicholas Panuzio.
 As mayor, Mandanici is credited with starting Captain's Cove, the city's public marina.

 Mandanici "maintained an iron control of city politics until 1981, when he was narrowly defeated by Republican Leonard S. Paoletta after scandal rocked his administration."
 In that election, "Mandanici was at the center of a federal investigation into corruption in Bridgeport City Hall."
 Mandanici was never implicated or indicted in connection with the corruption scandals, but more than a dozen members of his administration were convicted on state or Federal corruption charges."
 From 1977 to January 1983, nineteen associates of Mandanici or administration officials were indicted on corruption charges, such as perjury, fraud, and misapplication of federal money.
 At that time, eleven had pleaded guilty, three were convicted following jury trials, a judge dismissed charges against one, and four (including Mandanici's son John C. "Buddy" Mandanici) were awaiting trial.
 Mandanci Jr. was convicted in May 1983 by a jury in the U.S. District Court in New Haven of three charges of fraud in connection with a federal housing subsidy application that he had filed with the U.S. Department of Housing and Urban Development; he was acquitted on a fourth charge of lying to a bank officer.
 Judge Robert C. Zampano sentenced Mandanci Jr. to a five-year suspended sentence, a $20,000 fine, and three years' probation.